optimisticlucio/skulk/playtest_notes.md

 ## Long-Term Notes

+- [5.12] Conversely, if a card makes you hesitate whenever you play it, *even* in situations where it's technically the good play, redesign it.
+Cards shouldn't suck to play optimally.
 - [2.12] If a card elicits the "why wouldn't I ever get this" reaction, redesign it.
 Even if it's good, it shouldn't be blindingly good and fit for every situation.

 ---

 ## Playtest Notes

+### Dec 5th, Game 3

+Players: Viivo (Wendigo), Darth (Frogman)

+#### Notes

+- [ ] Clarify Wendigo Effect checks value *before* erasing.
+- [X] Clarify "Fear the Other" doesn't let you **buy** cards.
+- [X] Fear the Other is *depressing* to play, or atleast it's depressing darth.
+Maybe don't lower players' choices!
+- [X] Weaken God's Most Pathetic Cripple
+- [ ] "GIVE WENDIGO GRAVEYARD GAMBLING"

+#### Ideas

+- [ ] Take "Planting Evidence" out of the wendigo deck and add another aftertaste.

 ### Dec 5th, Game 2